China plans to acquire iconic German car company

 Ngọc Vân |

-Germany faces a third straight year of recession as it prepares for elections.
+Germany faces a third consecutive recession as it prepares for the election.

 Without Russian gas, German economy worse than expected